 - Requiring unit commanders to notify the SAPRR Oversight and Policy Office (CG-114) at Headquarters of certain high-visibility cases.

 - Reducing Volunteer Victim Advocate (VVA) staffing requirements.
-Now, national security cutters, offshore patrol cutters, and Coast Guard Cutter Eagle are all required to have two VVAs aboard.
+Now, national security cutters, polar security cutters, and Coast Guard Cutter Eagle are all required to have two VVAs aboard.
 All other major cutters are required to have at least one VVA.
 All units with more than 20 persons assigned in a Tricare Prime Remote Area are also required to have one VVA.